WebAssembly/esm-integration/proposals/esm-integration/README.md

 export {count, incrementCount};
 ```

 WebAssembly modules currently can't take part in these graphs.
 This means that developers who want to use WebAssembly modules have to manually use the WebAssembly JS API.
-However, the API to compile and instantiate a WebAssembly module is asynchronous, so without [top-level await](https://github.com/tc39/proposal-top-level-await), it's not possible to export things which came out of WebAssembly module instantiation, in a way that's available to importers when the import completes.
+However, the recommended API to compile and instantiate a WebAssembly module is asynchronous, so without [top-level await](https://github.com/tc39/proposal-top-level-await), it's not possible to export things which came out of WebAssembly module instantiation, in a way that's available to importers when the import completes.

 ### Unify various WebAssembly module implementations